 (The degree of bending of a light ray that passes from one medium to another depends on a property of the two media called the "index of refraction."
 More exactly, it depends on the ratio between the two indices of refraction.
-In practice, the index of refraction outside objects is often taken to be equal to one, so that the bending depends only on the index of refraction of the objects.
+In practice, the index of refraction outside objects is often taken to be equal to one, so that the bending depends only on the index of refraction of an object.
 The index of refraction is another material property for translucent objects.
 It is often abbreviated IOR.)

 We should look at the computations in a little more detail.
 The goal is to compute a color for a point on an image.
 We cast a ray from the viewpoint through the image and into the scene, and determine the first intersection point of the ray with an object.
 The color of that point is computed by adding up the contributions from different sources.

 First, there are diffuse, specular, and possibly ambient reflection of light from various light sources.
 These contributions are based on the diffuse, specular, and ambient colors of the object, on the normal vector to the object, and on the properties of the light sources.
 Note that some color properties of the object, usually the ambient and diffuse colors, might come from a texture.
 The specular contribution can produce specular highlights, which are essentially the reflections of light sources.
 Shadow rays are used to determine which directional and point lights illuminate the object; aside from that, this part of the calculation is similar to OpenGL.

 Next, if the surface has mirror-like reflection, then a reflected ray is cast and ray tracing is applied recursively to find a color for that ray.
 The contribution from that ray is combined with other contributions to the color of the surface, depending on the strength of the mirror reflection.
 For a perfect mirror, the reflected ray contributes 100% of the color, but in general the contribution is less.
 Mirror reflectivity is a new material property.
 It is responsible for reflections of one object on the surface of another, while specular color is responsible for specular highlights.